-Violent Attack Of 67-Year-Old In Old Town Caught On Camera
+Violent Attack Of 67-Year-Old In Old Town Neighborhood Caught On Camera

 But he said that’s why his story is an important one to share.

-He right.
 Crime statistics from District 18, which covers the Old Town neighborhood, show aggravated battery and burglary numbers are up this week.
-Robbery and aggravated batter are up this month.
-And all three are up this year.
+Robbery and aggravated battery are up this month.
+And all three types of crime are up this year.

 CBS 2 reached out to 43rd Ward Alderman Michele Smith’s office to see how they’re responding to the resident concerns about crimes like this in the area.
-They don’t comment on open investigations.
+They said they don’t comment on open investigations.

-Police are still looking for those three men involved.
+Police are still looking for the three men involved.